khcrysalis/pointercrate-pocket/README.md

 Geometry Dash Demonlist application for iOS/iPadOS systems.

+Android variant can be found [here](https://github.com/wingio/Hellish).

 ## TODO
 - add stat viewer & time machine
+- do not have bad sorting or anything similar

 ## Building on macOS
 | Command | Action |